filecoin-project/devgrants/open-grant-proposals/open-proposal-nft-gallery.md

 When the App is started it loads the BaseLayout.

 In case the user is already logged in it shows the Profile in the Header Menu of the BaseLayout and in the Body the OwnedNFTsComponent and the GalleryListComponent.
 Through Drag and Drop it should be possible to put NFTs in a gallery.
 Additionally a settings Buttons allows to edit specific settings of the gallery in the GalleryEditComponent.
-Each Gallery has also a directlink to a presentation mode GalleryShowComponent where the gallery is presented with the NFTs and the settings from the GalleryEditComponent.
+Each Gallery has also a directlink to a presentation mode GalleryShowComponent where the gallery is presented with the NFTs and the settings from the GalleryEditComponent, e.g. a specific slide show or specific stop intervals.

-In case the user is not logged in the BaseLayout shows a Login Button in the Body.
+In case the user is not logged in, the BaseLayout shows a Login Button in the Body instead of owned NFTs and identity related galleries.

-Software:
+The functionality for the login button will be implemented in milestone 2

+Stories:
-   - Setup Git Repository
+   - Setup Git Repository with ReactApp and Bootstrap
-   - Building ReactApp based on Bootstrap and all required components
+   - Implement evaluated design in proposed components
-   - Fetching owned NFTs through OpenSea API
+   - Display owned NFTs of specific ETH Address

 People: Frank (Design) + Rene (Dev)
 Timeline: 1 month, July 1st - August 1st